Hitorijanae/marvel-golf-port/readme.txt

 The WFSDev Team will work together over here.
 Update changelog after changes!

 Two notes:
--system partition is around 270 MB on the WFS without partitioning.
+- system partition is around 270 MB on the WFS without partitioning.
--debloat as much so we shouldn't use data2sd and partitioning
+- debloat as much so we shouldn't use data2sd and partitioning
+====> result from Henry: system folder 306 MB without data/app